Dallas Medical Clinic Helping Injured U.S. Forest Service Workers in Texas

 - How can I get a second opinion regarding my work injury?

 - My last doctor couldn’t help – where can I turn to work toward recovery?

 We understand how stressful, frustrating, painful, and overwhelming a work injury and its consequences can be, from getting the right diagnosis for your conditions to getting on the road to recovery.
-We also understand the wide variety of injuries sustained by various Forest Service workers, depending on your role with the organization.
-Let us help you through this tough time by offering our experienced, compassionate care, and services.
+We also understand the wide variety of injuries sustained by various Forest Service workers, depending on your role in the organization.
+Let our Dallas federal workers’ comp doctors help you through this tough time by offering our experienced, compassionate care, and services.

 To schedule an appointment with our physician, to ask our staff a question about your injury, or to learn more about what we do, please fill out our quick contact form.